Phil-Grim/de-zoomcamp/my_notes/week_1.md

 But that isn't very convenient. **PgAdmin** is a more convenient tool - it is a web-vased GUI used to interact with Postgres database sessions, both locally and with remote servers too.
 You can use PGAdmin to perform any sort of database administration required for a Postgres database.

-### Connecting pgAdmin and Postgres with docker Networking
+### Connecting pgAdmin and Postgres with Docker Networking

 *will cover docker compose later*